-Still, through my farm membership site and my podcast, I speak with lots of family farmers who seem to be struggling.
-And, when I look at their situations, it’s understandable, as they’ve ignored several of these rules.
+Still, through my farm marketing academy and my podcast, I speak with lots of family farmers who seem to be struggling.
+And when I look at their situations it’s understandable, as they’ve ignored several of these rules.

-With that goal in mind, here are my 10 Business rules for starting a successful farm business.
+With that goal in mind here are my 10 rules for starting a successful farm business.